surajsharma14/100DaysOfBlockchain/README.md

 Regardless of which, there are exciting developments in Web3 that will change every aspect of our lives.
 At least, for the coming years, artificial intelligence, Blockchain as a Service (BaaS), low code development platforms, the growth of NFTs, the Social Web and Flux.
 That said, the promise of Web3, despite being so nascent, looks so appealing that a number of traditional companies are getting in on the action.

+# Day 16
+## Future Application 1: Crypto Adoption

+Visa and Mastercard are household names when it comes to payment processing.
+With payments amounting to several billions of dollars as recently as 2020, these financial giants have already entered the crypto market, as nascent as it is.
+For a fee, as usual.

+Visa, in particular, has launched a global crypto advisory practice to help its financial clients cope with these trends in the Fintech space.
+In fact, both Visa and Mastercard have already taken steps to adopt select cryptocurrencies, thanks to the number of crypto-based transactions that have been recorded in 2021 alone.

+For that matter, even American Express and Discover have taken initiatives to adopt crypto for their customers who want to invest.
+Clearly these companies are beginning to look at crypto as a brand new asset class that could prove to be valuable in the future, if it isn’t already.

+One thing’s for sure: as long as people want to purchase cryptocurrency with fiat currency, these payment processing firms will be around.
+If only, for a few years, of course.
+In fact, they do not look at the evolution of cryptocurrencies as a threat but more of an opportunity.